-Fig. FG10.
-North-South cross-section through the Fossil House showing the tilt (dip) of the strata and a schematic configuration of the tongues of the intrusive dolerite sill

-Exit the Fossil House, turn left along its northern wall to the opening of a narrow defile through the rocks on the right before the end of the building (Fig. FG11).
+Fig. 17.
+North-South cross-section through the Fossil House showing the tilt (dip) of the strata and a schematic configuration of the tongues of the intrusive dolerite sill along its northern wall to the opening of a narrow defile through the rocks on the right before the end of the building (Fig. 18).